Zizaco/confide-mongo/README.md

     <?php

-    use Zizaco\ConfideMongo\ConfideUser;
+    use Zizaco\ConfideMongo\ConfideMongoUser;

-    class User extends ConfideUser {
+    class User extends ConfideMongoUser {

     }

-`ConfideUser` class will take care of some behaviors of the user model.
+`ConfideMongoUser` class will take care of some behaviors of the user model.

 ### Dump the default acessors